ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 # VSCode Lab Part 3 - Cross Chaincode calls and Debugging Smart Contract

 You can use a chaincode to invoke other chaincodes.
 This allows a chaincode to query and write to data outside of its namespace.
-A chaincode can both read and update data outside of its namepace by using chaincode that is instantiated on the same channel.
+A chaincode can both read and update data outside of its namespace by using chaincode that is instantiated on the same channel.
 However, a chaincode can only query data by using chaincode on different channels.

 Chaincode to chaincode interactions can be very useful if you are looking to integrate business logic at the chaincode level or for migration purposes.
 The goal of this lab is to show you how to code cross chaincode calls in a smart contract.
 The API that is used for doing this is the invokeChaincode() API from the fabric-shim library’s ChaincodeStub class.
 The invokeChaincode() API is a lower-level Fabric API that can be invoked through the higher-level Fabric API that you have been using in the previous labs.